waterlinked/docs/docs/underwater-gps/locators/locator-u1.md

   The Locator-U1 previously had a GPS lock but lost it.
 It is still ready to dive.

 - **Fast flashing green light (multiple times per second)**
   Error indication.
 The Locator-U1 is not ready to dive.
-This often happens if the device has exceeded its dive time and the pressure sensor requires drying.
+This often happens if the device has exceeded its dive time and the pressure sensor requires drying, or if the battery power is very low.
 Charging the Locator helps to dry the sensor more quickly.

 !!! warning
     The Locator-U1 can only be submerged for about 6 hours.
-It then requires time to dry the pressure sensor in order to provide accurate depth readings.
+It then requires charging and time to dry the pressure sensor in order to provide accurate depth readings.

 ## Wiring Interface